Assessment in Education – Its Types & Purpose

 11. Skill Assessments

-A skill assessment is basically a test to check how good a student is at a particular skill or group of skills.
+A skill assessment is a test that evaluates how proficient a student is in a specific skill or set of skills.
 During the test, students have to show what they know about a certain topic, subject, or problem.
-The idea is to compare what they know with what’s expected based on the standards for that subject.
-The goal is to figure out if students have the skills the curriculum expects them to have.
+The idea is to compare what they know against the learning standards set for that subject.

 Assessment Centre by Extramarks